Volvo

 The next year, a new campaign made Volvo one of few car companies to create tailored gay market advertising, following Subaru.

 Still, those were a very different tone than the racy ads carried for Volvo in Australia.
-In 2001, in the Australian Blue magazine a Volvo ad announced, “Volvo’s are no longer straight.”
-The 2003 Sydney Gay & Lesbian Mardi Gras program book carried an image of a phallic-looking parking brake handle in the “erect” position with the headline, “We’re just as excited as you.” (see picture on top).
+In 2001, in the Australian Blue magazine a Volvo ad announced, “Volvo’s are no longer straight.
+Because 90% of Australian roads aren’t”.

+The 2003 Sydney Gay & Lesbian Mardi Gras program book carried an image of a phallic-looking parking brake handle in the “erect” position with the headline, “We’re just as excited as you.”.
 They were awarded the prestigious David Ogilvy Award by the Advertising Research Foundation for this print ad campaign.
 They also won the 2004 Multicultural Excellence Award from the Association of National Advertisers, the first year the ANA carried a Gay & Lesbian category.

 In that year they also supported the Human Rights Campaign with an ad, which played on guessing whether the man in the picture was gay — “All these years and you never even suspected” — as well as the attributes to the car.
 On the second page of the spread it takes the premise a step further when it adds, “It wasn’t obvious, but the signs were there.”